harrycresswell/harry/content/reading.md

 ## 2025

+- The Ethical Design Handbook by Trine Falbe, Martin Michael Frederiksen and Kim Andersen
 - The Day After Roswell by Philip J. Corso
 - Foundation by Isaac Asimov
 - UFO of God by Chris Bledsoe